tekknolagi/tekknolagi.github.com/_posts/2025-05-13-simple-search.md

       // Decreasing
       return b[1]-a[1];
     });
+    // Fun fact: HTML elements with an `id` attribute are accessible as JS
+    // globals by that same name.
     search_results.innerHTML = "";
     for (let i = 0; i < 5; i++) {
       search_results.innerHTML += `<li>${sorted_ranks[i][0]}</li>`;